 According to Eater roughly a half-dozen more restaurants have closed in NYC, including chef Hooni Kim's Hanjan and the Long Island City outpost of Corner Bistro.

 More than seven months into the coronavirus pandemic, restaurants across the city continue to close en masse.
-More than a 1,000 have closed since March due to the financial downturn caused by the COVID-19 pandemic.
+More than 1,000 have closed since March due to the financial downturn caused by the COVID-19 pandemic.
 Among them are neighborhood favorites that make this city great.

 In all likelihood, though, this is only the beginning of permanent closures in New York, as loans from the Paycheck Protection Program run dry, rent payments continue to mount, and the return to indoor has started at 25 percent capacity.
-According to a September survey from the New York State Restaurant Association, as many as two-thirds of state's restaurants could permanently close by the end of the year if they don't receive additional government aid.
+According to a September survey from the New York State Restaurant Association, as many as two-thirds of the state's restaurants could permanently close by the end of the year if they don't receive additional government aid.
 Due to the difficulty of tracking restaurant and bar closings right now, experts say that number could be even higher, and will likely only continue to grow.

 Not only is the restaurant industry being hurt, so is the retail industry.
 Century 21, the discount retailer with its main store conveniently located across the street from my office, has filed for bankruptcy and will close all of its stores.
 Sur La Table, the luxury kitchen store where my daughter enrolled in cooking courses one summer, has announced it was closing about half of its 120 locations.
 It said this month it was closing an additional 17 locations, according to a press release.